-An Institution is responsible for:
+An institution is responsible for:

 - a.
-Promoting awareness of what constitutes the responsible conduct of research, including Agency requirements as set out in the Institution's policies, the consequences of failing to meet them, as well as the process for addressing allegations, to all those engaged in research activities at the Institution. - b.
-Communicating its policy on the responsible conduct of research within the Institution, and posting making public statistical annually on its Web site information reports on confirmed findings of breaches of itsthat policy (e.g., the number and general nature of the breaches) and actions taken, subject to applicable laws, including the privacy laws.
+Promoting awareness of what constitutes the responsible conduct of research, including Agency requirements as set out in the institution's policies, the consequences of failing to meet them, as well as the process for addressing allegations, to all those engaged in research activities at the institution. - b.
+Communicating its policy on the responsible conduct of research within the institution, and posting annually on its Web site information on confirmed findings of breaches of its policy (e.g., the number and general nature of the breaches), subject to applicable laws, including the privacy laws.